-The Renaissance chateau is a dominant building in the town of Pardubice.
-It was built under the rule of the Pernštejn lords.
-Inside the castle there are beautiful paintings, original stone portals and cassette ceilings.
+The Renaissance chateau is a major landmark of the town of Pardubice.
+Built during the rule of the Pernštejn family, the chateau houses a collection of beautiful paintings, original stone portals and coffered ceilings.

-The beautiful burgher houses on Perštýnské square bear traces of late Gothic architecture.
-Most of the houses were renovated during the Baroque, Rococo, Classicist, and Empire and later reconstructions.
-Among the houses is the famous facade of the house of “U Jonas”.
-You can also see the magnificent town hall and the plague column with the statue of Our Lady.
+The beautiful burgher houses on Perštýnské square contain traces of late Gothic architecture.
+Most of the houses were renovated during the Baroque, Rococo, Classicist, and Empire periods.
+Among the houses is “U Jonas”, with its famous facade.
+You can also visit the magnificent town hall and the plague column dedicated to Our Lady.

-Jan Kašpar is one of the most famous Czech pilots.
-It was he that piloted the very first Czech aero plane.
-He came from Pardubice, studied at Prague Technical University and first started work at a factory making components for airships.
-He dreamed of flying himself, and because even the cheapest airship was far too expensive for him to buy, he decided to build his own flying machine, just like the Brothers Wright did.
+Jan Kašpar is one of the most famous Czech airmen.
+Born in Pardubice, he studied at Prague Technical University and his first job was making components for airships.
+He dreamed of flying himself, but because even the cheapest airship was far too expensive for him to buy, he decided to build his own flying machine, just like the Wright Brothers had.

 Kašpar’s first flight, over a distance of two kilometers, was on 16 April 1910, a mere seven years after the first flight conducted by Wilbur and Orville.
 This day is regarded as the birthday of Czech aeronautics.
 On 13 May 1911, he carried out his historic flight from Pardubice to Prague.